 Important Safety Information

 Do not use Parsabiv® (etelcalcetide) if you are allergic to etelcalcetide or any ingredients in Parsabiv®.
-Allergic reactions including itchy rash, hives, and swelling of the face have happened.
+Allergic reactions, sometimes severe, have happened.
+Allergic reactions may include itchy rash, hives, swelling of the face, trouble breathing, and low blood pressure.

 Worsening Heart Failure: Low blood pressure, heart failure, and decreased heart function have happened with Parsabiv®.

 Upper Gastrointestinal Bleeding: In medical studies, 2 patients treated with Parsabiv® had upper gastrointestinal (GI) bleeding at the time of death.
 The exact cause of GI bleeding is unknown and there were too few cases to determine whether these cases were related to Parsabiv®.

 Tell your healthcare provider if you have stomach pain, bloody or black stool, or if you vomit bloody or black material.
 Also tell your healthcare provider if you have nausea or vomiting that is getting worse.

 Adynamic Bone Disease: Very low levels of PTH should be avoided to help maintain bone health.

 Side Effects: The most common side effects of Parsabiv® are low calcium levels, muscle spasms, diarrhea, nausea, vomiting, headache, hypocalcemia, and numbness or tingling in the fingers, toes, or around the mouth.

 These are not all the possible side effects of Parsabiv®.
 For more information, ask your healthcare provider or pharmacist.
 Call your healthcare provider for medical advice about side effects.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.